 Chrysocolla: Large Specimen (Arizona)

-Chrysocolla: Large Specimen (From Arizona) -- top
+Chrysocolla: Large Specimen (Arizona) -- top

-Chrysocolla: Large Specimen (From Arizona) -- bottom
+Chrysocolla: Large Specimen (Arizona) -- base

 Many years ago, my better half and I went to Arizona for our 25th wedding anniversary.